-The information in this report that relates to mineralogical and metallurgical test work results conducted on samples from the Kihabe Deposit fairly represents information and supporting documentation approved for release by Mr Chris Campbell-Hicks, Metallurgist, FAusIMM (CP Metallurgy),MMICA, Non-Executive Director of the Company, who reviewed the content of the announcement.
-Mr Campbell-Hicks has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the JORC Code and has consented to the inclusion in respect of the matters based on the information in the form and context in which it appears.
+The information in this report that relates to metallurgical test work results conducted on samples from the Kihabe Deposit fairly represents information and supporting documentation approved for release by Mr R Brougham (FAusIMM).
+The information contained within the Kihabe Metals Recovery Statement, was reviewed by Mr Brougham when consulting to ProMet Engineers.
+Mr Brougham is an independent qualified person and has sufficient experience relevant to the process recovery under consideration and to the laboratory activity to which he has undertaken to qualify as a Competent Person as defined in the 2012 Edition 'Australasian Code for Reporting of Mineral Resources and Ore Reserves (the JORC Code)' of Mr Brougham consents to the inclusion of the stated recoveries in the report of the matters based on the information in the form and context in which it appears.